 This paradigm shift is practically played out in two primary ways.

-The first way is by creating teams that provide encouragement, support, training, and feedback to teammates.
+The first way is by creating teams that provide encouragement, support, training, and feedback.
 Encourage your teams to meet together regularly.
 The informal training that takes place is immediate, rather than waiting for next month’s training meeting.

 Team training is an excellent means of giving your volunteers hands-on training, empowering them to become strong teachers and leaders, and encouraging them to foster deeper relationships with one another.

 If you create an environment where volunteers truly participate and are empowered, you don’t need to control the outcome.
 They’ll know what needs to be done, they’ll do it, and they’ll be more devoted to the cause.
-Today’s volunteers want to be doing what they’re doing because they consider it to be a worthy objective.
 Creating volunteer interdependency (mutual dependence) creates a tighter network of volunteers who can find encouragement and help within their ministry community.

 A team can be as small as two people.
 Pair up volunteers to help one another.
-Volunteers who are new to your ministry or church may feel very isolated and alone, but if you initiate teams, volunteers are more likely to grow and build a larger network of friends in your ministry.
+Volunteers who are new to your ministry may feel isolated, but if you initiate teams, volunteers are more likely to grow and build a larger network of friends.
 Encourage volunteers to meet with their partners for several minutes before and after each class or event to debrief and share struggles and victories.

-When volunteers share expertise and experiences with interested colleagues, the benefit of their experiences increases.
-Frequent communication with other volunteers promotes a greater self-reliance and more self-confidence among your volunteers.
-Encouraging debriefing and mini meetings between your volunteers makes them more reflective about their practices.
+When volunteers share expertise with interested colleagues, the benefit of their experiences increases.
+Frequent communication with other volunteers promotes a greater self-reliance and more self-confidence.
+Encouraging debriefing between your volunteers makes them more reflective about their practices.

 Encourage volunteers to keep informal journals about their teaching or leading experiences.
 Have them jot down brief notes about their feelings after events, or what went well vs. what didn’t go so well, and what they enjoyed the most.
 Having volunteers discuss their journals maximizes the benefits of their reflection.
 These methods put the volunteers’ growth in their own hands, making them more self-reliant so they own their training.